Marta44/Stroll-Brighton/README.md

 - Clarity.
 - Usability.
 - Respect users expectations and confidence.
-- Design appeal that invoke the colours of the city of Brighton.
+- Design appeal that invoke the pastel colours of the city of Brighton.
 ## 3. Structure
 The contents and information are readable and not overwhelming.
 This approach considers that a user is walking in the city and needs an immediate answer to his/her questions.
 The users needs to visualize and assimilate immediately imagery, contents and the map.
 Contact is provided through a contact form or through my Github profile or Linkedin icons in the footer.
 Social media icons in the footer are meant to be a way to join Brighton community groups or share pictures.